frosch123/bananas2/docs/overview.md

 ## User roles and global curators

-* Banned persons: Treated like annonymous persons.
+* Banned persons: Treated like anonymous persons.
 * Regular users: Can view public stuff and comment/rate.
 * Project editors: Can edit/organise descriptions/labels for their projects, edit version availability and upload new versions.
 * Project owners: Can appoint project editors and owners in their projects.